base-org/web/apps/base-docs/tutorials/docs/4_account-abstraction-with-particle-network.md

 :::info

 This example provides a minimal version of the `ConnectKit.tsx` file to help you get started.
-For detailed configuration options and full implementation guidelines, refer to the [Particle Network documentation](https://developers.particle.network/api-reference/connect/desktop/web#configuration).
+For detailed configuration options and full implementation guidelines, refer to the [Particle Connect documentation].
 :::

 ### Integrate the `ParticleConnectKit` Component in Your App